 Hey, Upper East Siders: there’s no better time than now to tell you that the second half of the highly-anticipated Gossip Girl reboot has a release date.
 Part Two — the final six episodes of the 12-episode first season — will officially return in November.

 Announced in 2019, the reboot of the hit CW show — which first aired in 2007 — is already a hit.
 Here’s everything we know about the highly-anticipated HBO Max series so far:

-Part Two of Gossip Girl’s first season will return this fall.
+Part Two of Gossip Girl’s first season will return on Thanksgiving.

-The first six episodes of the first season have already aired, and the second half will premiere on HBO Max in November, exact date TBD.
+The first six episodes of the first season have already aired, and the second half will premiere on HBO Max on Thanksgiving Day, or November 25, 2021.